 Unfiltered water samples were collected from a beach and all exposure scenarios were assessed.
 The activity concentrations in the water samples where 15 Bq/L of U-238 and 300 Bq/L of Cs-137.

-The radionuclide specific screening values for all scenarios are 33 Bq/L and 822 Bq/L for U-238 and Cs-137, respectively ().
+The radionuclide specific screening values for all scenarios are 33 Bq/L and 822 Bq/L for U-238 and Cs-137, respectively (Table 7).

 Therefore,